High Demand For Land Pushes Prices Up

 Need For Nutrient Neutrality

-The limited supply of land is also made worse because 74 local authorities in England require a builder to demonstrate the land has nutrient neutrality.
+The limited supply of plots is also made worse because 74 local authorities in England require a builder to demonstrate the land has nutrient neutrality.

 Because local authorities have to assess the environmental impact of each project and can only approve a building project if it will not have a negative impact on the site, many use nutrient neutrality as a measure to decide.